-Phefumula Emoyeni One (Pty) Ltd proposes to establish the Phefumula Emoyeni One Wind Energy Facility (WEF) and associated infrastructure near the town of Ermelo in the Mpumalanga Province.
-The facility will include wind energy generation infrastructure, battery energy storage systems as well as the required grid connection including on-site substations and overhead powerlines.
+The establishment of the Verkykerskop Wind Energy Facility (WEF) Cluster near the town of Harrismith in the Free State Province is being proposed.
+The cluster will comprise three separate WEFs, namely Groothoek, Kromhof and Normandien.
+This report focusses on the Kromhof WEF specifically, which is being established by Kromhof Wind Power (Pty) Ltd. The Kromhof facility will include wind energy generation infrastructure, a battery energy storage system (BESS) as well as the required grid connection including on-site substations and 33 kV cabling powerlines.

-WSP Group Africa (Pty) Ltd (WSP) has been appointed to undertake the Environmental and Social Impact Assessment (ESIA) for the Project.
-Wind turbines have the potential to generate noise and as such a specialist Environmental Acoustic Impact Assessment is required as part of the ESIA process for the WEF.
+WSP Group Africa (Pty) Ltd (WSP) has been appointed to undertake the Environmental Impact Assessment (EIA) for the Project.
+Wind turbines have the potential to generate noise and as such a specialist Environmental Acoustic Impact Assessment is required as part of the EIA process for the Kromhof WEF.
+The application for the grid connection will be undertaken separately at a later stage.

 This report presents the findings of the Screening-Level Environmental Acoustic Impact Assessment performed.
-It is noted that noise impacts are anticipated from the wind turbines, however, noise from the powerlines and substations will be negligible and as such impacts for these have not been assessed.
+It is noted that noise impacts are anticipated from the wind turbines, however, noise from the powerlines and substations will be negligible and as such, impacts for these have not been assessed.

 The International Finance Corporation (IFC) Environmental Health and Safety (EHS) guidelines for Wind Energy were followed for this assessment, which is primarily based on the Energy Technology Support Unit's (ETSU) ETSU-R-97 report.
 Such guidance stipulates that a preliminary modelling exercise is executed using a simple model, which assumes hemispherical propagation of noise from each turbine to determine potential impact on receptors within a 2 km radius of the turbines.
 If L{A90} noise levels at all sensitive receptors are below 35 dB(A) at a wind speed of 10 m/s (at a height of 10 m) during day and night times, this would be sufficient to assess the noise impact of the proposed facility, offering adequate protection of amenity at these receptors.
 If L{A90} levels at any receptor location are above 35 dB(A), then impacts at these receptors may be perceived and potential turbine relocations may need to be considered.
 In low noise environments, the ETSU-R-97 report itself, however, stipulates that noise from wind farms should be limited to a range between 35 and 40 dB(A) (daytime).
 Additionally, a fixed limit of 43 dB(A) should be implemented during night-time.
 This should increase to 45 dB(A) (day and night) if the potential receptors have financial investments in the facility.
-With the Phefumula Emoyeni One WEF being located within a low noise environment, a combination of the IFC and ETSU methodology was followed in this assessment.
+With the Kromhof WEF being located within a low noise environment, a combination of the IFC and ETSU methodology was followed in this assessment.

-One hundred and twenty three (123) sensitive receptors (farmhouses) were identified within 2 km of the Phefumula Emoyeni One WEF site.
+Twenty-one sensitive receptors (farmhouses) were identified within 2 km of the Kromhof WEF site.
+Of these receptors, twelve are located within the Project boundary (onsite) and nine are located outside of the Project boundary (offsite).
 Based on WSP's preliminary model (following the IFC methodology), the following was determined for the operational phase (the construction and decommissioning phases have not been quantified):